elodin-sys/elodin/rfcs/002-gcp-infrastructure.md

 ## Goals

-- It should be possible to move the Paracosm cluster to another cloud infrastructure (GCP > AWS/Azure/etc) without any issues.
+- It should be possible to move the Elodin cluster to another cloud infrastructure (GCP > AWS/Azure/etc) without any issues.
 - Resources should be easily managed.
 - We should be able to scale in either direction without issues.